 - Heavy: Copper utensils are severe; a single skillet of medium size can weigh over 3 pounds.
 It affects the portability of cookware made of copper to a great extent.

 4. Hard anodized Aluminum

-Aluminium releases a lot of material into the food when heated to specific temperatures.
+Aluminum releases a lot of material into the food when heated to specific temperatures.
 Anodization of Aluminum is done to prevent it from doing just that.
 It is always preferred to use the best hard anodized cookware instead of regular Aluminum.

 Tawa, frying pan, wok, kadai, etc.

 - Lightweight: Utensils made of anodized Aluminum are lightweight, more lightweight than any other cookware material.
-This property of Aluminum makes the aluminium cookware ideal for carrying around or carrying them for camping purposes.
+This property of Aluminum makes the aluminum cookware ideal for carrying around or carrying them for camping purposes.

 - More substantial than steel: This specially treated Aluminum can be even more potent than steel in most cases.
 All while they are significantly lightweight.

 - Resistant to corrosion: The thin layer of aluminum oxide makes the metal utterly resistant to deterioration and salt.
 This resistance to corrosion and salt reduces the maintenance efforts overall.

 - Naturally non-sticky: The aluminum-oxide layer formed during the anodization process makes the utensil made of anodized aluminum non-sticky.

 - Health Risks: Some believe that Aluminum contaminates food, especially acidic food.
 It is thought that corroded Aluminum reacts with the food to make it harmful to the human body.
 That said, it is only believed by some people, and there is no scientific proof that Aluminum does contaminate food.